snonux/foo.zone/gemfeed/2026-06-01-gt-calculator.md

-# gt a calculator - a calculator built with local LLMs
+# `gt` calculator - a calculator built with local LLMs

 > Published at 2026-05-31T14:24:10+03:00